To streamline updates to families and staff, please visit the Ascend coronavirus site.

 Funeral Expense Relief: Low-income families can qualify for financial assistance through this NYC HRA program.
 Due to the impact of COVID-19, the program has increased the burial allowance from $900 to $1,700 and the cap on burial costs from $1,700 to $3,400.
 The City’s HRA website has more details on the full program and application process here.

-If you have additional questions not answered on the website please reach out to your School Director or Director of Operations.
+If you have additional questions not answered on the website please reach out to your Principal or Principal of Operations.
 For specific questions about help with packets & instruction, please email your scholar's teacher or grade level Dean in the About Us tab of this site.

 Talking to children about COVID-19: